rabbitmq/rabbitmq-website/site/mqtt.md

 The `vhost` option controls which RabbitMQ vhost the adapter connects to.
 The `vhost` configuration is only consulted if no vhost is provided during connection establishment.
 You can optionally specify a vhost while connecting, by prepending the vhost to the username and separating with a colon.

+For example, connecting with

+    /:guest

-For example, connecting with `/:guest` is equivalent to the default vhost and username.
+is equivalent to the default vhost and username.

+    mqtt-vhost:mqtt-username

+means connecting to the vhost `mqtt-host` with username `mqtt-user`.

 ### Host and Port